beltram/rs-training/slides/match/range.md

 ## range

-* Ranges are only allowed with numeric values and char (compiler check that the range is not empty at compile time)
+* Ranges are only allowed with numeric values and char
+* rustc ensures range is not empty at compile time

 ```rust
 let x = 5;